How technology, culture, learning and policy intersect within research and practice in digital education.

 News

-Ben Williamson speaks to The Observer about the appearance and multiplication of AI-hallucinated citations in academic publishing.
+Ben Williamson speaks to media about the proliferation of fake, AI-generated citations in academic publishing.

 About